David Meshoulam, PhD

 Co-Founder & Executive Director

-David (pronounced Dah-veed) has been a science educator for the past 15 years.
-He brings expertise in having youth see and understand connections between science, culture, and history.
-He has created innovative interdisciplinary courses in science: in Watertown he developed and led Trees for Watertown's Teens for Trees program, at Newton North he co-developed Science in Society.
-He also teach graduate level courses in science education at Boston College, Northeastern University, and Boston University.
-You can reach him at email@example.com
+David (pronounced Dah-veed) is a life-long environmentalist and science educator.
+In his earlier work as an educator, he has focused on having youth and adults better understand the connections between science, culture, and history.
+Over the past decade he has created innovative interdisciplinary courses in science: in Watertown he developed and led Trees for Watertown's Teens for Trees program, at Newton North he co-developed Science in Society, and at Boston University he redeveloped and taught a course on Science, History, and Philosophy.
+He holds a PhD in Curriculum & Instruction from the University of Wisconsin-Madison.
+When he's not tending to trees or his 3 backyard chickens, you can reach him at email@example.com

 Co-Founder & Program Director